ga-wdi-boston/orientation/README.md

 1. Once Homebrew says `Your system is ready to brew`, run  `brew update` to update Homebrew's directory of packages.

+1. Lastly, install Brew Cask, a Homebrew add-on for installing GUI applications from the command line.

+    `brew install caskroom/cask/brew-cask`

 NVM and Node/NPM
 ================